norlab-ulaval/workshop_field_robotics_icra2025/README.md

 - Paper submission deadline: March 16, 2025, 11:59 p.m.
 (Anywhere on Earth)
 - Notification of acceptance: April 15, 2025
 - Camera-ready submission: May 1, 11:59 p.m.
 (Anywhere on Earth)
-- Workshop date: May 19
+- Workshop date: May 19 or 23

 # Context
 <div style="text-align: justify">